FlexiGroBots-H2020/Data-Space/Readme.md

 # IDS deployment on Kubernetes for FlexiGroBots-H2020 🚁🌽🌽🌽🚁

-In this repository are found the instructions to deploy an IDS system with Kubernetes.
+This repository are found the instructions to deploy an IDS system with Kubernetes.
 A brief description of these systems according to the [official site](https://internationaldataspaces.org/) is: *"A secure, sovereign system of data sharing in which all participants can realize the full value of their data"*.

 ## Requirements